jfinnerman/PS2/README.md

 3. Find products whose cost is between $10 and $100.

-  SELECT *from unemath_Finnerman.Products WHERE price BETWEEN 10 AND 100;
+  SELECT * FROM unemath_Finnerman.Products WHERE price BETWEEN 10 AND 100;

 4. Find products whose cost is less than or equal to $59.99.